Filing for Bankruptcy in Alberta: What You Need to Know

 By Bromwich+Smith Staff |1673 words | Reading Time:8 minutes and 17 seconds | Date: 2023/04/04

 If you are overwhelmed by debt in Alberta, you might consider filing for bankruptcy.
 If you are considering filing for bankruptcy in Alberta, it is important to understand the process and what it entails.
-With the help of a licensed insolvency trustee, you can navigate the bankruptcy process with confidence and achieve a fresh financial start.
+With the help of a Licensed Insolvency Trustee, you can navigate the bankruptcy process with confidence and achieve a fresh financial start.
 At Bromwich+Smith we want to help you understand that bankruptcy is a strong resource but not always the right debt relief options depending on your personal situation.

 What is bankruptcy?

-Bankruptcy is a legal process which involves working with a licensed insolvency trustee.
+Bankruptcy is a legal process which involves working with a Licensed Insolvency Trustee.
 Bankruptcy allows individuals or businesses debt relief when they are unable to pay off their overwhelming debt.
-In Alberta a bankruptcy is governed by the bankruptcy and Insolvency Act which is administered and regulated through the office of these Superintendent of bankruptcy.
+In Alberta a bankruptcy is governed by the Bankruptcy and Insolvency Act which is administered and regulated through the office of these Superintendent of bankruptcy.
 This means bankruptcy is a federally regulated debt relief options with guidelines and regulations that must be adhered to.

 What is involved in a personal bankruptcy?